inspec/inspec-aws/docs/resources/aws_transit_gateway_route.md

 #### cidr\_block _(required)_

-The CIDR Block Range of the route associated to AWS Transit Gateway Route Table
+The CIDR Block Range of the route associated to AWS transit gateway route table

 It should be passed as a `cidr_block: 'value'` key-value entry in a hash.